rolodoom/css-buttons/README.md

 ## License

-This code is released under the [MIT](https://raw.githubusercontent.com/rolodoom/css-buttons/master/LICENSE) license, which means you can use it for any purpose, even for commercial projects.
+This code in this repository is released under the [MIT](https://raw.githubusercontent.com/rolodoom/css-buttons/master/LICENSE) license, which means you can use it for any purpose, even for commercial projects.
+In other words, do what you want with it.
+The only requirement with the MIT License is that the license and copyright notice must be provided with the software.